Oman boosts hospital capacity as coronavirus cases surge

-The country reported 1,361 new cases of the coronavirus on Thursday with three deaths in the last 24 hours, to take its total count to 42,555 cases with 188 deaths.
+The country reported another 1,361 new cases of the coronavirus on Thursday and three deaths in the last 24 hours, to take its total count to 42,555 cases with 188 deaths.

 “In the last six weeks there has been a radical change which is very disturbing and scary,” minister Ahmed bin al-Saeedi told a news briefing.
 He blamed individuals who did not wear masks or practice social distancing and said some employees were going into offices when they had been in contact with infected people, instead of self isolating.